 The Berne Convention was adopted in 1989.
 It allowed the use of © only at will because the creators of the intellectual property began to receive copyright automatically.
 But it should be borne in mind that the presence of a “C” in the circle helps to prove the damage done if the case goes to court.

 The original symbol was introduced in 1952 following the adoption of the Universal Copyright Convention.
-However, it existed before: the © sign was first mentioned in the Copyright Act of 1909.
-Until 1909, legislation allowed copyright holders to use only the word “Copyright” or its abbreviated version “Copr.”.
+However, it existed before: the © sign was first mentioned in the Copyright Act 1909.
+Until 1909, legislation allowed copyright holders to use only the word “Copyright” or its abbreviated version “Copr.”
 The artists did not like this requirement: they wanted to indicate their name on the picture without unnecessary text.
 The government made concessions to them and replaced the long inscriptions with a capital letter “C” inside the ring.

 Font and Colors